Why I Will Never Buy The SPY

-I have no intention of ever buying the SPDR S&P 500 ETF (SPY).
+I have no intention of ever buying the SPDR S&P 500 Trust ETF (SPY).
 But before I get into the reasons why I will never own this ETF, below are some popular reasons why many will buy the SPY:

 - Fast diversification across 500 stocks in various sectors and industry groups